albertofabrizio/HirshfeldPred/README.md

   --atom ATM    The periodic table symbol for the atom. \
   --basis BASE  The name of the basis set for the computation. \

+Compute the spherical averaged density matrix (DM) of all the elements up to Ar @ DFT level (user defined XC).

+Usage:
+`compute_DM_dft.py [-h] --atom ATM --basis BASE --func FUNC`

+optional arguments:\
+  -h, --help    show this help message and exit \
+  --atom ATM    The periodic table symbol for the atom. \
+  --basis BASE  The name of the basis set for the computation. \
+  --func FUNC   The chosen xc density functional. \

-and project the DM onto a specified basis set.
+Project the DM onto a specified basis set.

 Usage:
 `project.py [-h] --atom ATM --dm DMFILE --basis BASE --auxbasis AUXBASE [--isS] [--isfile]`